renughogre31/Home_automation/README.md

 # Home_automation
-Welcome to my home automation website!
+Welcome to our home automation website!
+We are dedicated to transforming houses into smart homes by providing technology and innovative solutions.